Notice of Privacy Practices

 USES AND DISCLOSURES THAT REQUIRE US TO GIVE YOU AN OPPORTUNITY TO OBJECT AND OPT OUT:

 Individuals Involved in Your Care or Payment for Your Care: Unless you object, we may disclose PHI to another person involved in your care such as family and friends who are present when we are discussing your PHI with you.
 If there is an emergency, or (1.) you are unable to be present, or (2.) you lack the decision-making capacity to agree or object, we may still disclose PHI if we determine that it is in your best interest based on our professional judgment.

 Disaster Relief: We may disclose PHI to disaster relief organizations in order to coordinate your care or notify family and friends of your location or condition in a disaster.
 We will provide you with an opportunity to agree or object to such a disclosure whenever we practicably can do so.

 Fundraising Activities: We may use or disclose your PHI, as necessary, in order to contact you for fundraising activities.
 You have the right to opt out of receiving fundraising communications.
-Please note: Rebound is required by law to include this statement, but we want to assure you that we do not in fact participate in fundraising activities.
+Please note: Rebound Orthopedics & Neurosurgery is required by law to include this statement, but we want to assure you that we do not in fact participate in fundraising ACTIVITIES.

-Uses and disclosures of PHI for third party paid marketing purposes, and disclosures that constitute a sale of your PHI, can be made only with your written authorization.
-Please note: Rebound is required by law to include this statement, but we want to assure you that we do not in fact participate in third-party paid marketing or the sale of PHI.
+Uses and disclosures of PHI for third-party paid marketing purposes and disclosures that constitute a sale of your PHI can be made only with your written authorization.
+Please note: Rebound Orthopedics & Neurosurgery is required by law to include this statement, but we want to assure you that we do not in fact participate in third-party paid marketing or the sale of PHI.

 Other uses and disclosures of PHI not covered by this Notice or the laws that apply to us will be made only with your written authorization.
 You may revoke that authorization at any time by submitting a written revocation to our Privacy Officer.
 Any disclosure that we made in reliance on your authorization before you revoked it will not be affected by the revocation.